Open for business: why open banking matters and what it means for businesses

 Change we can see

-Recently, we launched a new partnership with expense management innovator, Tricount, alongside Aion Bank and Mastercard, to deliver one-click, in-app bank transfers to make expense management easier for Tricount users.
+Recently, we launched a new partnership with expense management innovator, Tricount, alongside Aion Bank and Mastercard, to deliver one-click, in-app bank account transfers to make expense management easier for Tricount users.

 While this service is powered by the BaaS capabilities of the VODENO Cloud Platform and enabled by the ECB licence and compliance expertise of Aion Bank, it is open banking that has made this new service possible.